• Skip to primary navigation

 I'm a sucker for an at-home latte.

-Don't get me wrong, I love going out for one but there's something really satisfying about making your own drink from scratch.
+Don't get me wrong, I love going out for one but there's something really satisfying about making a homemade latte from scratch.

 Especially when it ends up tasting better than the coffee shop!

-And this rose latte is a special one.
+And this delicious rose latte is a special one (like my rose hot chocolate).

-It's made with rose water, vanilla, maple syrup and your choice of milk (and optional beet powder).
+It's made with rose water, vanilla, maple syrup and your choice of milk (and optional beet powder for pink colour).

 Pair it with a vegan, gluten free Carrot Cake Muffin and you're good to go!

-Uses 5 ingredients.
-Rose water, milk, maple syrup, vanilla extract and beet powder (optional).
+Uses 4 ingredients.
+Rose water, milk, maple syrup and vanilla extract (and optional beet powder for colour).
 That's it!

-Totally caffeine free if desired.
-On those days where you want maintain your energy without the jitters, make this rose latte caffeine free as a great alternative to coffee.
+Caffeine free (if desired).
+On those days when you want maintain your energy without jitters, make this caffeine free rose latte as a great alternative to coffee.

-Milk - Any milk works, though I use dairy free.
-If you're using a milk frother (see recipe for method) I recommend store-bought oat or soy as they foam up much better than almond, cashew or coconut.
+Milk - Any works, though I use dairy free.
+If you're using a milk frother (see recipe notes) I recommend store-bought oat milk or soy milk as they foam up much better than cashew, coconut or almond milk.

-Rose Water - This gives the latte its rose flavour and is a cheap ingredient to use.
+Rose Water - This gives the latte its rose flavor and is pretty inexpensive.
 See FAQs below on where to buy.
-This cannnot be substituted!

-Vanilla Extract - Balances the floral flavour of rose with its warm sweetness.
+Vanilla Extract - Balances the floral flavors of rose with its warmth.
 You could also use raw vanilla powder.
-You can omit this if you don't have it, but I recommend it.
+You can omit it, but I recommend using it.

-Maple Syrup - The perfect sweetener in drinks!
-You can use other liquid sweeteners too (agave, coconut nectar, stevia).
-Homemade Date Paste also works well if you prefer to make your own sweetener from scratch.
+Maple Syrup - The perfect sweetener in this latte!
+You can use other sweeteners too (agave, coconut nectar, stevia, coconut sugar or simple syrup).
+Homemade date syrup works well if you prefer to make your own sweetener.

-Beet Powder (optional) - This is what makes the rose latte look pink!
-You could also use beet juice or omit altogether if you don't want it pink.
+Beet Powder (optional) - Beet or beetroot powder is what makes this latte pink!
+You can also use beet juice or just omit if you don't want it to be pink.

-It's calming.
-Rose is actually a mood enhancer and has been shown to calm nerves.
+Calming.
+Rose is actually a mood enhancer and has been shown to calm nerves and offer stress relief.

 Contains antioxidants.
 Which help protect cells from damage.